MicrosoftDocs/architecture-center/docs/example-scenario/banking/banking-system-cloud-transformation.md

 # Banking System Cloud Transformation on Microsoft Azure

-## Introduction

-This paper summarizes the patterns and implementations used by CSE to build a solution for a customer that would use synthetic and actual applications and use existing workloads to monitor the reaction of the infrastructure for scalability and performance compatible with the requirements of the payment system.
+This article summarizes the patterns and implementations used by the commercial software engineer team (CSE) to build a solution for a customer that would use synthetic and actual applications and use existing workloads to monitor the reaction of the infrastructure for scalability and performance compatible with the requirements of the payment system.

 We will call the customer Contoso Bank, a major international Financial Services Industry (FSI) organization that is working on modernization of one of their financial transaction systems.